Speaking of locrio de Pollo (Dominican rice and chicken), let me tell you a story…

 Instructions

-- Marinate the chicken for approximately 10 minutes in a bowl containing the peppers, oregano, garlic, olives, celery, coriander, a teaspoon of salt, a pinch of pepper and thyme.
+- Marinate the chicken for approximately 10 minutes in a bowl containing the cubanelle, oregano, garlic, celery, olives, coriander, thyme, 1 teaspoon of salt, and a pinch of pepper.

-- In an cast iron or aluminum pot heat 3 tablespoons of oil, reserving 2 tablespoons for later use.
+- In an cast iron or aluminum pot heat 3 tablespoons of oil over medium-high heat, reserving 2 tablespoons for later use.
 Add sugar to heated oil.

-- When the sugar turns dark brown, add the chicken (without the vegetables), being careful with splattering oil.
+- When the sugar turns dark brown, add the chicken (reserve vegetables and herbs from the marinade), being careful with splattering oil.

-- Stir, cover and let simmer at medium heat for 10 minutes, adding tablespoonfuls of water regularly to prevent it from burning.
+- Stir, cover and simmer for 10 minutes, adding water by the tablespoon as it becomes necessary.

-- Add the vegetables from the marinade, the pumpkin and the tomato sauce and stir to combine.
+- Lower heat to medium.
+Add the vegetables from the marinade, the pumpkin and the tomato sauce and stir to combine.

 - Once all the water has evaporated, cover with a tight-fitting lid and simmer over very low heat.